ManhCuong0304/Music-Preference-Analysis/README.md

 # Data Analysis Project: Vietnamese Music Preference in the last decade
 ## Introduction
+A new talent music artist wants to determine whether their music genre appeals to Vietnamese listeners and identify suitable, well-known artists within the same genre for collaboration on their debut album.
+The Analysis will help that artist to understand the overall listener demographic, the best candidate to invite for the collaboration, what platform that the art
 ### Project Objectives:
-A new talent music artist wants to determine whether their music genre appeals to Vietnamese listeners and identify suitable, well-known artists within the same genre for collaboration on their debut song.
-### Therefore, the goals of the project are:
 1. To understand the music preference of Vietnamese.
 2. Find the artist with the most dominance appearance in the top 100, 200 chart from all available platforms.
+From that find the suitable artist for collaboration.
 3. The song that stay in the first position the longest.

 ## Data preparation